Reducing Hallucinations in LLM-Generated Code via Semantic Triangulation: Background, Notation and Basic Assumptions

 \section{Background, Notation and Basic Assumptions}

 We use $\mathds{P}(\cdot)$ to denote probability and $\mathds{E}[\cdot]$ for expectation.
 Conditional probability $\mathds{P}(A\mid B)$ represents the probability of $A$ given that $B$ holds.
 We use $d \sim \mathrm{Unif}(D)$ for uniform sampling.
 Let $D$ be a space of problem descriptions, $P$ be a space of programs.
 Let $m$ be a code generation model, and $m(\,\cdot\mid d)$ be a distribution of programs conditioned on the description $d$.
 We denote programs independently sampled from this distribution as $p, q,...\sim m(\,\cdot\mid d)$.
 The support of a distribution is the set of all programs with non-zero probability.
 Let $\equiv$ be the (partial) semantic program equivalence relation~\cite{ciobacua2016language}, $\mathcal{P}/{\equiv}$ be the set of all equivalence classes $[p_1]_{\equiv}, [p_2]_{\equiv}, ...$.
 Since semantic program equivalence is a classical relation, we omit $\equiv$ when denoting equivalence classes w.r.t this relation, e.g. $[p_1]$.
 Given $[p]$, we call $p$ its representative.
+We use $\mathrm{id}_A$ to denote the identity function on the domain $A$.

 The plurality method selects a representative of the most probable equivalence class.
 Formally, if we sample $n>2$ programs $S\triangleq \{p_1, p_2, \dots, p_n\}$, that is, $p_1, p_2, \dots, p_n \sim m(\,\cdot \mid d),$ then plurality will select a program $p^\ast \triangleq \arg\max_{p_i \in S} | [p_i] \cap S|$.
 This method captures the intuition that a well-trained model assigns higher probability to semantically correct solutions.
 Random sample consensus (RANSAC)~\cite{fischler1981random} is a classical algorithm designed to detect outliers, which was adapted to eliminate hallucinated program-test pairs in CodeT~\cite{chen2022codet}.
 In this context, this algorithm is applied to sets of programs $\{p_1, ..., p_n\}$ and witnesses $\{q_1, ..., q_n\}$ to maximize $|P_\mathrm{a}| \cdot |Q_\mathrm{a}|$ where all program in $P_\mathrm{a}$ agree with all witnesses in $Q_\mathrm{a}$.
 Importantly, plurality is a special case of RANSAC consensus, where equivalence between two programs directly corresponds to their agreement.